KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-genesis-lattice.md

 > *"The Spirit hovered over the waters."* (Gen 1:2)

-🌬️ **Morgis** — the first centropic vector at L₄ DP.
-Not yet form, but the vital current animating the unstirred field.
-The Spirit's hovering is the activation of motive potential, the first stirring of generative resonance over the L₀ dispersive ground.
+🌬️ **Morgis** — the vital generative vector at L₄ DP.
+Not yet individuated form, but the breath-current through which generative resonance stirs the field toward living articulation.
+The Spirit's hovering names this pre-formal vital activation over the L₀ dispersive ground.

 > *"Let there be light."* (Gen 1:3)